As a teacher, I rely on a number of different tools to help make my job easier while also ensuring I deliver a better experience for my students.

 Best Online Teaching Tools for Communication

-Good communication is the cornerstone of being an effective teacher.
+I’ve always believed that good communication is the cornerstone of being an effective teacher.
 When our students (and their families) know what’s expected, they’re much more likely to succeed.
 Though online communication can seem tricky, these resources will help you stay organized and keep everyone in the loop.

 ClassDojo is a fun and user-friendly sharing platform that helps you connect with students and families.
 Dojo is divided into three main areas of interest: Classroom, Class Story, and Messages.